LunarkX/cli-google-translate/README.md

 # CLI/TERMINAL GOOGLE TRANSLATE
 ## WHAT THIS IS
-This is a utility tool, not a replacement for the real [Google Translate](htpps://translate.google.com).
+This is a utility, not a replacement for the real [Google Translate](htpps://translate.google.com).
 It is simply a tool that **helps cut down the hustle of opening a browser just to translate one word or phrase.**.
 ## NOTE
-This installation as of now is more geared towards Linux machines, or machines that have a JDK/ JVM installed on them.
+This installation as of now is more geared towards Linux machines, specifically ones that have a JDK/ JVM installed on them.
 ## INSTALLATION
 ### PREREQUISITES
 - The current installation process **requires that a JDK or a JVM be installed on the target machine**.